dgorohov/simple-rust-fw-blink/README.md

 ### Pre-requisites:
  * Install any IDE which supports Rust.
-I recommend using Visual Studio Code, since it's easier to setup debugging using gdb/openocd.
-I am using CLion, I am just a big fan of JetBrains products, and it has very nice Rust plugin.
+I would recommend using Visual Studio Code, since it's easier to setup debugging using gdb/openocd.
+I am using CLion, just a big fan of JetBrains products, and it has very nice Rust plugin.
    Please note: CLion is a commercial product.

    Please follow this link: https://medium.com/coinmonks/coding-the-stm32-blue-pill-with-rust-and-visual-studio-code-b21615d8a20 if you wish using VSC.